itreset/itreset.github.io/_posts/2025-06-03-new-network-card-failure-during-server-upgrade.md

- 🔥 **Unfortunately, the new network card decided to commit seppuku the moment I powered on the server.** 🔥
+ 🔥 **Unfortunately, the new network card decided to commit seppuku the moment I turned on the server..** 🔥

 While upgrading one server, I decided to install a brand new network card with two SFP+ ports — the goal was to add 25 GbE connectivity and improve overall performance.
 Unfortunately, instead of a smooth upgrade, I ran into a serious hardware failure…